nwneisen/mke-docs/content/docs/operations/gpu.md

 Current support is limited to NVIDIA GPUs.
 MKE uses the NVIDIA GPU Operator to manage GPU resources on the cluster.

-To enable GPU support, MKE will install the NVIDIA GPU Operator on your cluster.
+To enable GPU support, MKE installs the NVIDIA GPU Operator on your cluster.

 ## Prerequisites